dragonfly-science/dragonfly-website/content/people/thompson-finlay.md

 the number of leaky houses in New Zealand.

 Finlay researched four dimensional algebra and geometry for his PhD in mathematics at [SISSA](http://sissa.it), Italy.
 He completed post-docs at [CIMAT](http://www.cimat.mx/) in Mexico and [Victoria University](http://www.victoria.ac.nz/smsor/default.aspx), then worked in Wellington's IT industry before joining Dragonfly in 2008.

 > I think decision making should be supported with the best available information.
 Data collection can be an expensive investment for any organisation, so getting the most from that data is essential.
-In the long run, robust anaysis will produce a better return on investment.
+In the long run, robust analysis will produce a better return on investment.
 It's gratifying to see our work being used to inform key commercial and government decisions.